rloutlaw/JavaSDKDocs/outlawSDKDocs/index-full.md

 # Azure for Java developers

-Create and deploy Java apps in Azure and integrate Azure services into your apps.
+This is where you'll find everything you need to develop apps with Java on Azure.
+If you're new to Azure, [deploy your first Java app](get-started-first-app.md) and [integrate Azure services](get-started-azure-services.md) to expand its functionality.
+You can then explore the [how to](howto.md) guides [samples](samples.md) libraries to jumpstart your development in the most common scenarios.

 New to Azure?
-Get your [free trial](https://azure.microsoft.com/free/).
+Get your [free trial](https://azure.microsoft.com/free/) and [get started](get-started-first-app.md).

 <ul class="panelContent cardsFTitle">
     <li>